inga-lovinde/RadeonResetBugFix/README.md

 * Enable Radeon GPU

-* Now that it's not the only GPU, disable Hyper-V GPU
+* Now that it's not the only GPU, disable virtual GPU

 On service stop (pre-shutdown / shutdown):

 * Stop Windows Audio service
 (otherwise it won't let us disable Radeon devices)

-* Enable Hyper-V GPU
+* Enable virtual GPU

 * Now that it's not the only GPU, disable Radeon GPU